You came to the right place to write your compter science resume. Just give this a thought first:

 Add a couple favorite classes.
 Add courses you excelled in.
 Add subjects you’re passionate about.
 This step can make you stand out in a sea of grey-faced applicants.

-We want your entry-level IT resume to make you look like Peter Parker.
+entry-level IT resume to make you look like Peter Parker.
 Not Biff Tannen.

 Pro Tip: Don’t ignore the things you did in high school.
 Especially if you lack experience, high school achievements can show you do more than the bare minimum.